Vallentinus/linuxgaming/README.md

 If you have performance drops install [Gamemode](https://github.com/FeralInteractive/gamemode) this extension will optimize your gaming experience.

-If you want play games on Epic [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher#installation) (LibreGaming includes this package)
+If you want play games on Epic use [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher#installation) (LibreGaming includes this package)